feed sequences

 FROM kv

-to find the next feed_sync_id
+to find the next feed_sync_id during the publishing process, but

 this is actually a really bad idea.